H-DNA/MPiSC/report/chapters/evaluation/index.typ

 = Evaluation <result>

-This section introduces our benchmarking process, including our setup, environment, and our microbenchmark program.
-Most importantly, we showcase the results on how well our algorithms perform, especially Slotqueue.
-We conclude this section with a discussion about the implications of these results.
+This section introduces our benchmarking process, including the benchmarking baselines (@benchmark-baseline), the benchmarking environment (@benchmark-environment) and the microbenchmark program (@microbenchmark).
+Most importantly, we showcase the results on how well our algorithms perform and conclude with a discussion about the implications of these results in @benchmark-result.

-== Benchmarking baselines
+== Benchmarking baselines <benchmark-baseline>

 We use three MPSC queue algorithms as benchmarking baselines: